VcampSoldiers/Swin-Transformer-Tensorflow/README.md

 ```
 **Model ouputs are logits, so don't forget to include softmax in training/inference!!**

-You can easily use customize the model configs with custom YAML files.
+You can easily customize the model configs with custom YAML files.
 Predefined YAML files provided by Microsoft are located in the `configs` directory.

 ### 3. Convert PyTorch pretrained weights into Tensorflow checkpoints
 We provide a python script with which we convert official PyTorch weights into Tensorflow checkpoints.